jnothman/UpSetPlot/README.rst

                   True     1957
     dtype: int64

-See also `from_contents`, another way to describe categorised data.
+See also `from_contents`, another way to describe categorised data, and `from_indicators` which allows each category to be indicated by a column in the data frame (or a function of the column's data such as whether it is a missing value).

 Installation
 ------------